Romance (Camila Cabello album): Singles

-"Señorita", collaboration with Canadian singer-songwriter Shawn Mendes, was released on June 21, 2019.
+"Señorita", a collaboration with Canadian singer-songwriter Shawn Mendes, was released on June 21, 2019.
 The song reached number one on the US Billboard Hot 100, as well as topping the charts in a record setting 40 countries worldwide.
 It is certified multiplatinum in thirteen countries, including Diamond in Australia, Canada, France, and Mexico, as well as double diamond in Poland.

-"Shameless" and "Liar" were released simultaneously on September 5, 2019, as the lead and second single from the album.
+"Shameless" and "Liar" were released simultaneously on September 5, 2019, as the lead and second single from the album, respectively.
 "Shameless" reached the top 50 in the United Kingdom, Canada, Greece, and Scotland, and peaked at number 60 on Billboard Hot 100.
 "Liar" was certified platinum on September 14, 2020, by the Recording Industry Association of America (RIAA), and it has peaked at number 52 in the US.
 Both songs received music videos; the video for "Shameless" accompanied the songs' release, and the video directed by Dave Meyers for "Liar" was released a week later.
 Cabello performed "Liar" on The Graham Norton Show on October 25, 2019.

 On November 15, 2019, Romance was made available for pre-orders alongside the single "Living Proof".
 The song was promoted with several live performances including at the 2019 American Music Awards, The Tonight Show Starring Jimmy Fallon and The Ellen DeGeneres Show.
 The song received a music video directed by Alan Ferguson which was released ahead of her American Music Awards performance.
 "My Oh My", featuring DaBaby, was released as the album's fourth single on January 6, 2020.
 Cabello and DaBaby performed the song on The Tonight Show Starring Jimmy Fallon on December 12, 2019.
 It peaked at number 12 on the Billboard Hot 100 and reached number 1 on Billboard Pop Songs Radio Airplay Chart.
 The Dave Meyers directed music video was released on February 12, 2020.
 On September 14, 2020, "My Oh My" was certified double platinum by RIAA, and Music Canada in May 2020.
 The single was certified Diamond in Brazil in October 2021.

 "First Man" was released as the fifth and final single from Romance on June 18, 2020.
 Cabello released the music video on June 21, coinciding with the 2020 Father's Day celebrations.
 The song was performed live at the 62nd Grammy Awards.